Updated June 3, 2023

 When coming to GUI components, we have the following as the main components:

-At the bottom, you will see a row which is known as the taskbar.
-It has the currently running applications, you can also pin applications that you frequently use by using an option Pin to Taskbar”.
+At the bottom, you will see a row known as the taskbar.
+It has the currently running applications; you can pin applications you frequently use using the option Pin to Taskbar”.

-When you double click on “My Computer” menu, it will let you navigate between your different computer drives and the control panel tools.
+Double-clicking the “My Computer” menu will let you navigate between your different computer drives and the control panel tools.
 You can see and manage the contents that are inside your drive.

-When you delete an item from any of your drives by making use of “delete” button or even by simply clicking right clicking and selecting “delete” option, it is not deleted completely, instead, it is moved to “Recycle Bin” folder of Windows.
-You can recover your content if you have deleted it by mistake from here or if you choose to delete the items from here, it will get deleted permanently.
-Should you wish to delete the item in first go itself without moving it to recycle bin, you can use the key “Shift+Del”
+Deleting an item from any of your drives using the “delete” button or simply clicking right-clicking and selecting the “delete” option is not deleted completely.
+Instead, it is moved to the “Recycle Bin” folder of Windows.
+You can recover your content if you have deleted it by mistake, or if you choose to delete the items from here, it will get deleted permanently.
+Should you wish to delete the item in the first go itself without moving it to recycle bin, you can use the key “Shift+Del”

 Features of Windows

-- Windows Search: We can have numerous files and contents located on our system and sometimes we may run out of memory about the exact location of our file.
-Windows Search is a search function included with Windows that allows the user to search their entire computer
+- Windows Search: We can have multiple files and contents located on our system, and sometimes we may run out of memory about the exact location of our file.
+Windows Search is a function included with Windows that allows users to search their entire computer.

-- Windows File Transfer: We may have the need to transfer in or transfer out the files and contents from our machine to other devices such as other computers or mobiles and tablets.
-We can do this by using an Easy Transfer Cable, CDs or DVDs, a USB flash drive, wireless Bluetooth, a network folder, or an external hard disk.
+- Windows File Transfer: We may need to transfer in or transfer out the files and contents from our machine to other devices such as other computers or mobiles, and tablets.
+We can do this using an Easy Transfer Cable, CDs or DVDs, a USB flash drive, wireless Bluetooth, a network folder, or an external hard disk.

-- Windows Updates: Windows includes an automatic update feature with the intended purpose of keeping its operating system safe and up-to-date.
+- Windows Updates: Windows includes an automatic update feature to keep its operating system safe and up-to-date.

-- Windows taskbar: At the bottom most part of your windows, you will see a row which is known as the taskbar.
-It has the currently running applications, you can also pin applications that you frequently use by using an option Pin to Taskbar”.
-The taskbar is the main navigation tool for Windows
+- Windows taskbar: At the bottom-most part of your windows, you will see a row known as the taskbar.
+It has the currently running applications; you can pin applications you frequently use using the option Pin to Taskbar”.
+The taskbar is the main navigation tool for Windows.

-- Remote Desktop Connection: This feature of windows allows you to connect to another system and work remotely on another system.
+- Remote Desktop Connection: This Windows feature allows you to connect to another system and work remotely on another system.

-A program that is written to run under MS operating System is the Windows Application.
-Examples of applications that run on Windows OS are the Microsoft Outlook, Internet Explorer, Remote Desktop Condition, Snipping Tool, and numerous others.
+A program that is written to run under the MS operating system is the Windows Application.
+Examples of applications that run on Windows OS are Microsoft Outlook, Internet Explorer, Remote Desktop Condition, Snipping Tool, and numerous others.

-These applications provide great functionality for users to do their day to day activities.
-Every application that is developed, for them to launch on windows, should be compatible with the Windows operating system.
-That is why when you install a software, you might be seeing two or three download option, download for Windows, download for Linux and download for iOS.
+These applications provide great functionality for users to do their day-to-day activities.
+Every application developed for them to launch on Windows should be compatible with the Windows operating system.
+That is why when you install software, you might see two or three download options, download for Windows, download for Linux and download for iOS.
 If you are interested in developing applications for Windows, you can start right here: https://docs.microsoft.com/en-us/windows/win32/

 Advantages and Disadvantages of Windows

-After going through all the components, Features and the wide Introduction to Windows, we are going to explore the advantages and disadvantages of Windows
+After going through all the components, Features and the broad Introduction to Windows, we will explore the advantages and disadvantages of Windows.

-- Windows OS is the dominant OS and enjoys more than 90% of Market share
+- Windows OS is the dominant OS and enjoys over 90% of the Market share.

-- MS OS have a great support community and it also has the largest number of applications
+- MS OS has a great support community, and it also has the most significant number of applications.

-- Microsoft provides a powerful set of Enterprise focused Operating System, Applications and the services making it the most dominant player in the OS market.
+- Microsoft provides a robust set of Enterprise focused Operating Systems, Applications and services, making it the most dominant player in the OS market.

-There are privacy and security concerns and incidents and they are widespread.
-Linux OS is by far most secure OS ever built.
+There are privacy and security concerns and incidents, and they are widespread.
+Linux OS is by far the most secure OS ever built.

-- Windows OS attracts a large number of virus programs due to its largest market share and easy to breach paradigm
+- Windows OS attracts many virus programs due to its significant market share and easy-to-breach paradigm.

-This has been a guide on introduction to windows.
-Here we have discuss detailed Features, components, advantages and disadvantages of Windows.
+This has been a guide to Introduction to Windows.
+Here we have discussed detailed features, components, advantages and disadvantages of Windows.
 You may also look at the following articles to learn more –